abbacode/acixl/README.md

 3. Install the following modules:
  - xlwings
  - requests
- - json
  - jinja2

 4. From the CLI type:
 xlwings addin install

-5. Open the excel file acixl(public).xlsx
+5. Open the excel file 'runsheet.xlsm'

 6. Goto the visual basic editor -> tools -> references -> click xlwings

 note.
-Only tested on Windows 8.1 using Excel 2016
+Only tested on Windows 8.1 & Windows 10 using Excel 2016

 ===================================
 How to Use
 ===================================
-1. Open up aclxl.xlsm
+1. Open up runsheet.xlsm
 2. Under the APIC tab enter the apic controller IP, username and password
 3. Under the Tenant Policies tab, add as many rows as required under relevant table
 4. Click the Test Authentication button to ensure connectivity to APIC